Jamesbarford/webpack-react-typescript-sandbox/README.md

 - `template.html` can be written in to change title, add `divs` or whatever else is needed.

 #### N.B 😮
-- For `scss` files currently they would need to be `imported` into `src/App/style.scss` and would be bundled into one colossal `css` file which is somewhat unintuitive.
+- For `scss` files currently they would need to be `imported` into `src/App/style.scss` and would be bundled into one `css` file, when in `production` mode this is minfied yahoo!
 - If moving `style.scss` out of `App` change the location in `webpack.config.js`
-- `build:analyse` is not properly configured.